-In this instalment, Nicodemus Mattisson, Director of Virtuos’ concept Art Team, talks in depth about how to balance the common conundrum between artistic expression and project efficiency.
+This article is the first of an editorial series of Expert Talks by Virtuos, aimed at sharing the learnings and best practices in global game development and art production.
+In this instalment, Nicodemus Mattisson, Director of Virtuos’ Concept Art Team, talks in-depth about how to balance the common conundrum between artistic expression and project efficiency.

 As concept artists, we use the world around us for inspiration and try to find new and interesting ways of re-assembling these inspirations and sources into content that engages players and viewers emotionally.
 Whether that is designing the airlock on a space station quietly orbiting an alien planet in a game or the empathetic sidekick teddy bear holding your hand through a dark forest in a movie.
 Or perhaps a combination of all of that.

 In crafting new worlds and the characters that populate them, the rule you’ll hear from any seasoned designer is not too deviate too far from the things you know.
 Your knowledge forms your understanding of the world and makes it relatable to you in meaningful ways.
 Some forms of knowledge are highly individual while others are universal, giving us as designers crucial tools in forging experiences that engage.